 It's a pair of colors that is a must-own for those living in the Peach State.
-You can find the hex color code (#BA0C2F and #000000), complete with RGB, Pantone color code (PMS 200 C and PMS Black 6 C) and CMYK, for Georgia?s primary colors, here.
-Just in case you want to repaint your Georgia Football trophy room and add a massive Georgia Bulldogs logo in there,????????
+You can find the specific hex color code for Georgia's primary colors here, just in case you want to repaint your Georgia football trophy room and add a massive Georgia Bulldogs logo in there.

 Red and black, known as Bulldog Red and Arch Black, are embedded in the school's lore.
 Students on campus read UGA's weekly student newspaper, The Red & Black.
 The colors are mentioned in fight songs as well.

 In the "Bulldog Marching Song":